 Create a new Google Spreadsheet and a column “email” (it must be named like this).
 You can also create other columns if you have more contextual information.
 These columns represent custom fields (Figure 4).

-Custom fields in Feedier represent data that are not answers but attributes about the participant and Feedback.
-They bring context to your answers (learn more).
+Context attributes in Feedier represent data that give extra information about the participant and Feedback.
+They bring context to your answers.
+They are also known as metadata (learn more).

 After the columns are ready, it’s time to insert the rows, 1 row = 1 contact = 1 email.
 Most CRM or event management software lets you export a CSV so you can directly use the export.

-Export any spreadsheets to a CSV file to make it readable on Feedier (Figure 5).
+Export any spreadsheets to a CSV file to make it readable on Feedier.

 A note on automation.
 If you want to go one step further, it’s very easy to automatically update the Spreadsheet with Zapier (learn more about Zapier automation).